Test your app works on popular devices

-The pre-launch report in the Google Play Console summarizes issues found by tests of your alpha or beta apps run on popular devices using Firebase Test Lab for Android.
+When you upload an app to the closed or open testing tracks, the Google Play Console tests your app on popular devices using Firebase Test Lab for Android.
+Play Console then summarizes any issues found in the pre-launch report.
 You can also opt to use Firebase Test Lab to access highly configurable testing, additional functionality, and more detailed reporting to ensure your app meets your user's expectations.

 Why it works